sderosiaux/react-stack-step-by-step/README.md

 19:378  error  Unexpected trailing comma                comma-dangle
 ```

-Now we are some linting issues.
+Now we have some linting issues.
-But it seems ESLint does not understand yet in this kind of program :
+But it seems ESLint does not understand yet this kind of program :

 ```javascript
 import Toolbar from './Toolbar.js';